 LMGTE Am crews: at least one Bronze driver and one Bronze or Silver driver.

-Estimated lap time at the 24 Hours of Le Mans for the new prototypes in the Hypercar category
+Lap time achieved by the 24 Hours of Le Mans 2022 polesiter in the Hypercar category